fullstack-hy2020/fullstack-hy2020.github.io/src/content/12/en/part12c.md

 # Change npm ci to npm install since we are going to be in development mode
 RUN npm install

-# npm start is the command to start the application in development mode
+# npm run dev is the command to start the application in development mode
 CMD ["npm", "run", "dev", "--", "--host"]
 ```